aalbagarcia/p91_challenge/README.md

   and it's the de facto standard nowadays.
 I could have used podman, from RedHat since this is a very simple project, but I decided to stick with the most known technology
 * __Container orchestration__: I choose to deploy the containers using docker-compose in the production environment.
   Other options are Docker Swarm or Kubernetes.
-Since this is a very simple project, I choose to use docker-compose because its simplicity
+Since this is a very simple project, I choose to use the easiest tool to do the job
 * __Container Registry__: This is the place were we store docker images.
-Ichoose to use the public docker registry (hub.docker.com).
+I choose to use the public docker registry (hub.docker.com).
 In a more realistic scenario, I've would have chosen the [container registry of GCP](https://cloud.google.com/container-registry))
 * __CI/CD__: I choose Jenkins as the CI/CD server and used pipelines as the tool